-Read the following documents before using DJI[TM] Mini 2:
+Read the following documents before using DJI[TM] Mini 2 SE:

 - 1. User Manual

 - 2. Quick Start Guide

-- 3. Disclaimer and Safety Guidelines
+- Safety Guidelines

-It is recommended to watch all tutorial videos on the official DJI website and read the disclaimer and safety guidelines before using for the first time.
+It is recommended to watch all tutorial videos on the official DJI website and read the safety guidelines before using for the first time.
 Prepare for your first flight by reviewing the quick start guide and refer to this user manual for more information.